uidaholib/main-web-redesign_draft/content/about/elsevier.md

 ---

 {:.mt-4 .h5}
-The Library is currently reevaluating its contract with journal publisher Elsevier.
+The Library has recently renegotiated its contract with journal publisher Elsevier.
 Below you'll find answers to some questions researchers and students at UI might have regarding this change.

 ***
 <div id="faqAccordion">